Brennen-Hill/Brennen-Hill.github.io/_projects/LLMTraining.md

 ---

-## 3. Part II: Foundational Model Training and Alignment from Scratch
+## 3. Foundational Model Training and Alignment from Scratch

 ### 3.1.
 Objective and Methodology